mylxsw/asteria/README.md

 Three types of log formatting methods are provided by default

-- text format, default mode
+- text format, the default mode
-- Json with time
+- JSON with time
-- Json
+- JSON

 #### Text